dxlabskku/D-HRSP/README.md

 # D-HRSP
-Dataset of examining Precisely Helpful Reviews for Service Providers
+Dataset of Helpful Reviews for Service Providers

 ## About